MichaelCurrin/MichaelCurrin.github.io/index.md

 I am a **Senior Software Engineer** with Backend and Fullstack experience.

 My first love is Python and my career is focused on Backend web development.
-I work in Amsterdam at a company in the energy and sustainability area, because making a difference to the world is important to me.

 I like to **learn** from others and to giving **coaching** to colleagues and aspiring developers.
-Whether through hackathons, conferences, blogs, online forums or through one-on-one video chats.
+Whether through hackathons, conferences, blogs, or tech meetups.

 ### Open Source Highlights